David A. Karp

 Like many of his journal articles, his classic study with William C. Yoels entitled “The College Classroom: Some Observations on the Nature of Student Participation” has been reprinted multiple times.
 In addition, he has co-authored a series of articles on what happens in upper-middle-class families during the year that a child applies to college.
 However, for nearly two decades his abiding interest has been to decipher the experiences of mental illness.

 Professor Karp began his series of books and articles on mental illness in the late 1980s.
 His exceedingly influential book entitled Speaking of Sadness: Depression, Disconnection, and the Meanings of Illness (Oxford, 1996) is the first in a series of three books on the subject.
 This book reveals Karp's status as a methodological craftsperson who artfully combines in-depth interviewing, personal experience, and cogent analysis.
 This book was very positively reviewed in The New York Times and won the Society for the Study of Symbolic Interaction's Charles Horton Cooley Award in 1996.
 Speaking of Sadness enjoys a wide public audience and is frequently used in basic sociology courses, courses on social psychology, and courses on health and illness, among others.

 Professor Karp's second book on mental illness was published in 2000.
-The Burden of Sympathy: How Families Cope with Mental Illness (Oxford, 2000) is an equally compelling book that makes an enduring contribution to the study of mental illnesses and the emotions that surround them.
-Based on 60 interviews with the family and friends of persons with depression, manic-depression, or schizophrenia, this book shows how caregivers negotiate enormously complicated boundaries of obligation.
-As with Speaking of Sadness, this book brings sophisticated sociology to a general public.
+The Burden of Sympathy: How Families Cope with Mental Illness (Oxford, 2000) is a book that makes a sizable contribution to the study of mental illnesses and the emotions that surround them.
+Based on 60 interviews with the family and friends of persons with depression, manic-depression, or schizophrenia, this book detailed how caregivers negotiate enormously complicated boundaries of obligation.
+As with Speaking of Sadness, this book raised awareness of sociology in the general public.

-In 2006 Harvard University Press published Professor Karp's third book on mental illness.
-Is It Me or My Meds?
-Living with Antidepressants focuses on the relationship between pills and person hood.
-Karp powerfully argues that while all drugs potentially impact our sense of self, psychiatric drugs are unique because they are designed to reshape people's moods, feelings, behaviors and perceptions.
-To the extent that these drugs alter people's emotions they have a profound effect on the essential nature of their identities.
-Taken together, his writings pose critical challenges to exclusively biological explanations of and treatments for mental illness.
-His three books on mental illness have received a number of exceptionally favorable academic reviews and are enormously valuable resources for patients and caregivers, mental health practitioners, and fellow sociologists.
+In 2006, Harvard University Press published Professor Karp’s third book on mental illness, Is It Me or My Meds?
+Living with Antidepressants, which examines the relationship between medication and personhood.
+Karp argues that while all drugs can affect a person’s sense of self, psychiatric medications are unique because they are designed to influence moods, feelings, behaviors, and perceptions.
+By altering emotions, these drugs can profoundly impact an individual’s identity.
+Together, his writings challenge purely biological explanations and treatments of mental illness.
+Karp’s three books on the subject have received highly favorable academic reviews and serve as valuable resources for patients, caregivers, mental health practitioners, and sociologists.